-If your event is on campus and your club is not self-catering, you must use an approved caterer from the Conferences and Event Services.
+If your event is on campus and your club is not self-catering, you must use the Official UCD Caterer Olive and Vine.
 If the event is off campus, then hire a caterer of your choice, but be mindful of any venue restrictions.